A Brief History of the

 The disciplinary interests of our members include classics, cultural studies, English, history, linguistics, modern languages, philosophy, and speech communication.

-ASHR’s goal is to promote the study of both the theory and practice of rhetoric in all periods and languages and its relationship with poetics, politics, religion, law, and other cultural influences.
+ASHR’s goal is to promote the study of the theory and practice of rhetoric in all periods, languages, and cultural contexts.